|Color||Mostly gray in color with white, silver, green or iridescent blue scales.|

 |Appearance||Slender, with wings and six, thin legs.|

 Female mosquitoes are attracted to body heat, carbon dioxide from breath, perspiration on our skin, and body odor.
-They are capable of travelling between 1-2 miles in search of a blood meal.
-Male mosquitoes feed on nectar and plant juices because their mouth parts are not designed for piercing skin and feeding on protein.
+They are capable of traveling between 1-2 miles in search of a blood meal.
+Male mosquitoes feed on nectar and plant juices because their mouthparts are not designed for piercing skin and feeding on protein.

 Mosquito Bites & Disease Transmission

 Most of the time, mosquitoes are not much more than the cause of itchy welts and minor discomfort, but they can cause serious illness including mosquito-borne diseases, encephalitis, dog heartworm, malaria, and West Nile Virus.
 Although most mosquito bites are harmless and do not carry the risk of serious illnesses, the United States has seen a dramatic increase in annual reports of mosquito-borne diseases.
 A person’s chance of becoming ill from a single mosquito bite remains relatively low.
 Nevertheless, you should always ensure that you take the appropriate steps necessary to prevent mosquitoes from biting you and your family.